goodgravy/goodgravy.github.io/content/posts/how-to-make-a-punch-box.md

 * three blocks of wood (I used 150mm × 150mm × 20mm, but up to you)
 * crêpe paper
-* two pieces of thick, patterned paper (same size as the faces of the blocks, e.g. 150mm × 150mm in my case)
+* two pieces of thick, patterned paper (the same size as the faces of the blocks, e.g. 150mm × 150mm in my case)
 * [washi tape](http://www.cutetape.com/)
 * glue (I used 3M spray mount)
 * writing paper